jenineharris/rwow-template/README.md

 ### Download and Save Workshop Materials

-Download the participant files and save them together in the same folder on your computer:

 <ul>
 <li> Click on the green Code button toward the top of this GitHub page
 <li> Choose Download ZIP